amcgaugh/ir-blaster/README.md

     $ mkdir templates
     $ nano index.html

 Add the following to the index.html.
-Add buttons for each of the different Remote Commands that you created for your Flask API:
+Add buttons for each of the different Remote Commands that you created for your Flask API and be sure to make each buttons' 'id' the same as the API endpoint (example 'poweron'):

 ```html
 <html>